+Can you get electrocuted whilst cleaning solar panels?
 The simple answer is absolutely, yes.
 There are several ways that a person can be electrocuted while cleaning solar panels.
 It is not a risk that should be ignored.
-This instantly means that solar panel cleaning is not a DIY job and nor should we presume that window cleaners can clean solar panels either.
+This is why certification of solar panel cleaning safety awareness training from ISCA or similar is vital for anyone seeking to start solar panel cleaning.
+Solar panel cleaning is not a DIY job and nor should we presume that window cleaners can clean solar panels safely either.
 On window cleaning forums, window cleaners have given their experiences of being electrocuted whilst cleaning solar panels.
 So it is important that you only contact professionals for solar panel cleaning and servicing.

 What Type Of Electricity Do Solar Panels Produce?